Mortier de 370 modèle 1914 Filloux: Design

-The MLE was designed between 1908 and 1912 by French artillery officer Louis Filloux.
+The modèle 1914 was designed between 1908 and 1912 by French artillery officer Louis Filloux.
 The barrels were converted from surplus 340 mm naval guns that were shortened and bored out to 370 mm.
 The guns were typical built-up guns with layers of steel reinforcing hoops.
 The guns used an interrupted screw breech and fired separate loading bagged charges and projectiles.
 During loading the barrel was lowered 6° and a shell was brought forward by a cart that ran on a rail to the breech of the mortar.
 A crane was used to lift projectiles onto the cart.
 Ten mortars and two spare barrels were ordered in November 1914 and built under the designer's supervision.
 Deliveries began in May 1915 and continued until January 1916.

 Coastal artillery

-Although intended to be a coastal defense mortar, it is unlikely that any MLE 1914's were deployed in that role.
-In the coastal artillery role, the MLE 1914 was intended to pierce the decks of armored warships with high angle plunging fire, rather than piercing their side armored belt.
+Although intended to be a coastal defense mortar, it is unlikely that any modèle 1914's were deployed in that role.
+In the coastal artillery role, the modèle 1914 was intended to pierce the decks of armored warships with high angle plunging fire, rather than piercing their side armored belt.
 In this role, they would have been used in groups to defend navigation channels into ports.
 The carriage was of simple construction and was made from steel beams that were welded together to form a box with a large hollow center section to allow high angles of elevation.
-The recoil system consisted of a U shaped gun cradle that held the trunnioned barrel and a slightly inclined firing platform with hydraulic buffers on each side.
+The recoil system consisted of a U-shaped gun cradle that held the trunnioned barrel and a slightly inclined firing platform with hydraulic buffers on each side.
 When the gun fired the hydraulic buffers slowed the recoil of the cradle which slid up a set of inclined rails on the rear of the firing platform and then returned to position by the combined action of the buffers and gravity.
 This style of mount is referred to as a garrison mount and was common for coastal artillery.
 Normally this type of mount stood behind a cement slab behind a parapet as part of coastal fortifications and they weren't designed to be mobile.
 What isn't clear is what type of traverse the carriage would have had.